daoxuanhung-zz/DHCPExhauster/README.md

 root@ubuntu:~#python ./main.py

+This is a part of a bigger project.
 I write this tool to learn python and this is the first time i use scapy.
 Have fun :)

-Thanks for authors of DHCPPig
+Thanks for authors of DHCPPig.